-When UCLA publicly launched The Centennial Campaign for UCLA in May 2014, what we really kicked off was a renewed commitment to excelling in the interest of the greater good.
+When UCLA publicly launched the Centennial Campaign for UCLA in May 2014, what we really kicked off was a renewed commitment to excelling in the interest of the greater good.
 More than a year later, we are humbled by the benevolence and vision of members of the Bruin family.
 Over the past 12 months, nearly 60,000 donors have given more than 70,000 gifts to UCLA.
 Some of those gifts have been small; others have been sizable.
 And many people have volunteered proudly to be ambassadors for the cause.
 Every single act of support is an affirmation of UCLA’s mission as a public university engaged in research, education, and service.

-Among those acts: Irma and Norman Switzer gave a transformative, unrestricted $50 million gift to the David Geffen School of Medicine to provide support for physicians and scientists.
+Among those acts: Irma and Norman Switzer gave a transformative, unrestricted $50 million gift to David Geffen School of Medicine at UCLA to provide support for physicians and scientists.
 Elsewhere in the health arena, New York Giants co-owner and Academy Award-winning film producer Steve Tisch donated $10 million to establish the UCLA Steve Tisch BrainSPORT program, the world’s most sophisticated research, prevention, diagnosis, and treatment program for concussions and brain injuries, with a particular emphasis on young athletes.

 Another magnanimous gift is music to our ears.
 Music industry executive Morris “Mo” Ostin donated $10 million to UCLA for a state-of-the-art campus music facility to be known as the Evelyn and Mo Ostin Music Center.
 The new structure provides faculty and students access to the latest advances in music technology and research.